 Some of our operations are conducted through our subsidiaries.
 As a result, our liquidity and ability to pay dividends depends in part on the ability of our subsidiaries to generate earnings and to pay dividends to us.
 Payment of dividends, distributions and advances by our subsidiaries will, in turn, depend on their earnings and business considerations.
 Additionally, the ability of our subsidiaries to pay dividends to us is or may be limited by legal, regulatory and contractual restrictions.
-In 2022, dividend income from our subsidiaries represented 0.99% of our total ordinary income.
+In 2023, dividend income from our subsidiaries represented 0.61% of our total ordinary income.
 Additionally, our right to receive any assets of any of our subsidiaries as an equity holder of such subsidiaries upon their liquidation or reorganization will be effectively subordinated to the claims of our subsidiaries' creditors, including trade creditors.
-Certain of our subsidiaries are also required to comply with capital requirements, and if they fail to do so, they could be subject to restrictions to us.
+Certain of our subsidiaries are also required to comply with capital requirements, and if they fail to do so, they could be subject to restrictions or prohibitions on discretionary payments, including the payment of dividends and other distributions to us.
 Our competent governmental authorities may also impose additional limitations on capital distributions on us and our subsidiaries, which could have a material adverse effect on our business, financial condition and results of operations.
-See "Increasingly onerous capital requirements constitute one or our main regulatory challenges (solvency risk)" below.
+See "Increasingly onerous capital requirements constitute one of our main regulatory challenges (eligible own funds and capital adequacy risk)" below.